PhilippeMarcMeyer/FieldsLinker/README.md

 You can link on a one to one basis or on a one to many basis.
 Fields can be declared as mandatory the result reporting an error in case there are not filled.

+### v0.95 : rewritten for multiples instances in mind

 ### v0.92

 Introducing new option : whiteSpace